 - Pigment-this gives the material color.
 Red Iron Oxide is the most common pigment used in this process.
 However, you can blend different pigments to produce custom colors.

-High Consistency Rubber Manufacturing Process
+High Consistency Rubber Fabrication Process

 Fabrication of HCR involves six main steps:

 Use a two- roll mill to blend the ingredients/raw materials hence forming a homogenous product.
 It is also at this step that you can add peroxide catalysts to speed up the curing process.
 At this stage, the hardness the material might have acquired during storage is reversed.

 Cut the elastomer sheet obtained at step 1 into strips.
 Note that this process is labor intensive.

 Feed the preformed strips into a single-screw extruder.
 The material extrudes in desired shapes.

 Step 4: Molding